-Earth Month is the perfect time to think more about how our choices affect the world around us, and even though the annual celebration is coming to an end, that doesn't mean you can't start now!
-Whether you’re already a master recycler or a beginner looking to learn more about sustainability, embracing a more sustainable way of living is a smart way to improve your own health and the health of our planet.
+Earth Month is the perfect time to think more about how our choices affect the world around us.
+Whether you’re already an earth-loving master recycler or a beginner looking to learn more about sustainability, embracing a more sustainable way of living can be a wonderful way to improve your own health and the health of our planet.

-If getting started feels a bit overwhelming, here are five simple tips to help you incorporate sustainable living practices into your everyday lifestyle today.
+If getting started feels a bit overwhelming, keep reading for five simple tips to help you incorporate sustainable living practices into your everyday lifestyle that you can start right now!

 Statistics show that if we don’t change the amount of plastic we consume and dispose of soon, by 2050, there may be more plastic in our oceans than there are fish!
 Luckily, there is a lot we can do in our daily lives to keep this from happening.
 Simply switching to a reusable glass or stainless steel water bottle is an excellent way to reduce the amount of plastic water bottles entering our landfills and oceans.
 It’s also much better for your health, as endocrine-disrupting chemicals are present in plastic water bottles and can leach into the water over time.
 This isn’t good for your hormones or your health, and is just another reason to choose the reusable option.